Ethiopia hero image

 • Addis orientation devotion at Holy Trinity Cathedral, followed by coffee ceremony briefing with ministry partners

-• Timkat-style worship in Lalibela’s Bet Giyorgis, priest-led teaching, and evening testimony circle under the stars
+• Timkat-style worship in Lalibela's Bet Giyorgis, priest-led teaching, and an evening testimony circle under the stars

 • Gondar castle history lesson tied to spiritual leadership, Debre Birhan Selassie mural reflection, and partner visit in Bahir Dar